MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/planner-limits-for-admins.md

 |Maximum user-data count in user details   |10|

 > [!NOTE]
-> These limitations change from time-to-time.
-Kindly refer to this article for updated information on Planner limits for admins.
+> These limitations can change from time-to-time.
+Refer to this article for updated information on Planner limits for admins.